The world has been a bit obsessed with robots since the 1950s, with robot stories flooding books, games, TV shows, and movies.

-In it, Arnold Schwarzenegger plays the iconic cyborg assassin who’s sent back in time to 2029 to kill the mother of his unborn enemy.
-Don’t be fooled by the fact that he’s the protagonist: Terminator is definitely a bad guy (in the first movie, anyway).
+In it, Arnold Schwarzenegger plays the iconic cyborg assassin who's sent back in time to 2029 to kill the mother of his unborn enemy.
+Don't be fooled by the fact that he's the protagonist: the T-800 is definitely a bad guy (in the first movie, anyway).

 When a superintelligence network becomes self-aware, a worldwide nuclear war is triggered to wipe out humanity.
-Terminator is determined to ensure this extermination takes place, while Kyle Reese (played by Michael Biehn) tries to protect his target.
+The T-800 is determined to ensure this extermination takes place, while Kyle Reese (played by Michael Biehn) tries to protect his target.

 The Terminator is fast-paced, action-packed, and full of thrills—undoubtedly one of the greatest action films of the 20th century.